WaitThatShouldntWork/vegeta/prompts.md

 Provide current code bits and the problems with them.

 Propose a clear solution and its benefits to the overall system.

+I also want the ability to send queries myself and test it manually.

+Whatever code you do write, rememeber to keep it simple and in a jupyter notebook fashion (keep classes and functions to a minimum).